 The exact steps for getting a business license vary by business type and location, but there are some general steps most business owners must take to apply for licenses and permits, according to the Chamber of Commerce.
 Here are instructions on how to get a business license:

 In Ocean City, Maryland, for example, businesses must submit a business license application each year.
 The application contains contact information for the business owner and information about the business.
 The city’s mayor and city council approve the application and issue the license after verifying that the business owner has paid their licensing fees in full.

 Costs vary widely by location and type of business.
 In Ocean City, Maryland example, a small café with fewer than 25 seats pays $116 per year, whereas a retail store pays $1,167.
 In Newark, N.J., license fees range from $10 for a pet shop to $1,500 for an arcade, restaurant or laundry facility.
 This is in addition to state general and occupational licenses that might be required.
 Also, be prepared to pay an application fee.

+The SBA is a good starting point for researching licensing fees.
+Its website has a state lookup tool to direct you to the correct agency for your state.
 Of all the steps involved in getting your startup off the ground, licenses and permits are probably the most tedious.
 But a misstep at his point can derail your business — or even put you out of business — so consider the time you spend getting the legalities in order to be time well spent.